This section describes operations that apply to the general aspects of models.

-Creating a new Model
+Create a new Model

-First of all, set a name for the new model.
+Set a name for the new model.
 Note that you cannot use the same name for different models.

-Creating a new model from scratch
+Create a new model from scratch

 Creating a new model from an existing model

-Select an existing model from the "Create from an existing " combo box.
+Select an existing model from the Create from drop-down menu.
 You can select Kiuwan default models or any model from your own account.

-Select the model version to copy in the "Model version" combo box.
+Select the model version to copy in the Model version drop-down menu.
 You can create new models from these versions:

 - The last published version of Kiuwan models.

 Select which of the languages present in the selected model version you want to copy in the new model.
 All configuration and rules for the specified languages will be copied in the new model.
-Finally, click the "Create model" button.

 Publishing a model

 Typically, if our software will be developed by third parties, at some point, "we freeze" our model in order to provide it to them, so they can study and apply it.
-The action of "publishing" a model is made using the "Publish" button on the top right of the screen.
-Clicking on the button will open the publish window.
-The window contains:
+The action of publishing a model is made using the Publish button on the top right of the screen.

 |A literal, or "tag", to facilitate the configuration management tasks and versioning of project artifacts.

 The automatically generated weights for the new languages added (if exists), with the possibility to change the value.

 |The list of mandatory rules that will be automatically added to the model (if necessary)

-The list of related rules that you should check before publishing (incompatibilities, generalizations and deprecations).
+The list of related rules that you should check before publishing (incompatibilities, generalizations, and deprecations).